 Studies have shown that parents talking to their kids about these dangers can greatly reduce the chance that your child will become one of those statistics.
-It is an important thing to get involved with you kids on this subject rather than let them fend for themselves.
-You can even set up drug rehab meetings in your family or drug awareness talks that give real information on the dangers and side effects of most drugs.
+It is an important thing to get involved with your kids on this subject rather than let them fend for themselves.
+Simply having honest simple communication with real information on the dangers and side effects of most drugs can help.
 Using videos is also a good tool or even having your son or daughter speak to someone who struggled with a substance abuse problem.
 The more information and communication amongst family members the less of a chance that your child will start down the road to drug abuse and addiction.

-If you have a child that is already struggling with alcohol abuse, you can contact Narconon International for advice or any of our residential treatment programs.
-We are professionals that help thousands and thousands of people yearly and we can answer any questions that you may have to help you or a loved one recover.
+If you have a son or daughter who is already struggling with alcohol abuse, you can contact Narconon International for advice or any of our residential treatment programs.
+We are professionals that help thousands of people yearly and we can answer any questions that you may have to help you or a loved one recover.